dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

 - Allows for using `JsonDocument` and `JsonElement` obtained earlier.
 Of interest is `JsonDocument` with its `IDisposable` support that uses a pooled alloc for the JSON.

 Note that earlier prototypes supported a reverse mode where a `JsonElement` can be obtained from a node and that subsequent element would then forward all methods to the `JsonNode` (e.g. `GetInt32()`, `EnumerateObject()`, `EnumerateArray()`, etc) including any child elements.
 This functionality was removed since:
 - The main driving scenario was "code that processes read-only JsonElements may want to be invoked with JsonNodes" which does not appear to be that compelling.
+Another scenario was for "discoverability" since the nice "JsonDocument" term was already used, and being able to navigate from document\element to a node may help with usability.
 - The functionality can added later if necessary.
 - There is a small perf hit for `JsonElement` since every method will not have an additional `if` statement to detect the mode (readonly normal mode, or writable mode that forwards to nodes).
+- The layering isn't quite right.
+A lower-level abstraction (element) would be wrapping and forwarding to a higher-level abstraction (node).
 - Unresolved API and usability issues:
   - How to do you get a `JsonElement` node that is linked to `JsonNode`?
     - If a `JsonElement.ToNode()` method is added, that can be confusing since a new `JsonElement` will need to be created (elements are value types) and then there is not a way to easily get that element back.
 If we add a `JsonNode.AsElement()` method to get that element back, that also be confusing when the node was created with a `JsonElement` (through a `JsonNode.Parse()` or a node-based constructor that takes `JsonElement` since in that case the `JsonElement` is not linked to the node.